arj03/ssb-browser-core/README.md

 moved to another module in a later version as they are quite tied to [ssb-browser-demo].

+# Browser compatibility

+Tested with Chrome and Firefox.
+Chrome is faster because it uses fs instead of indexeddb.
+Also tested on android using Chrome and iOS using safari.

 # Building

 The following patches (patch -p0 < x.patch) from the patches folder